Skip to content

 Code reading is entirely DIY-friendly.
 A Bluetooth adapter and a phone app is all you need, and there's zero risk to the car.
 Beyond that, plenty of common check engine light repairs are well within reach for anyone who's reasonably handy:

 Knowing the code before you visit a shop changes the dynamic of the repair experience.
 You're not walking in blind and hoping the shop is honest about what's wrong.
-You know the code, you have a reasonable idea of what it means, and you can evaluate whether the shop's diagnosis and estimate make sense.
+You know the code, you have a reasonable idea of what it means.
+That's enough to evaluate whether the shop's diagnosis and estimate make sense.

 Most check engine light causes are preventable with basic maintenance.
 Replacing spark plugs at the recommended interval prevents misfire codes.
 Replacing the air filter regularly prevents MAF sensor contamination.
 Checking and tightening the gas cap prevents EVAP codes.
 Addressing small problems promptly prevents the cascade where a €50 O2 sensor failure leads to a €1,500 catalytic converter failure.